How Much Money Does a Hairstylist Make in a Year?

 These are valid concerns.
 Being a salon owner entails a great deal of responsibility.
-You must deal with any problems that occur in the salon while also ensuring that there is enough money in the bank at the end of the month to pay the salaries of your salon workers.
+You must deal with any problems in the salon while also ensuring that there is enough money in the bank at the end of the month to pay the salaries of your salon workers.

 But how well are Salon Owners paid for the additional responsibilities?
 And how may salon owners improve their earnings?

 What is the average salary for salon owners?